gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 **Description:** Like internal storage drives, these are large expanses where stacks of byte containers are neatly stacked and arranged, but in this case, they have much less space, not a vast expanse, and there would only need to be a crane moving boxes much more slowly.
 It might have a magnetic tip or some kind of light beam.

-We are talking about 5.5 and 3.5-inch disk drives, ZIP drives, and perhaps early versions of CD-ROMs, etc. As long as the removable drive is connected to the server, your software items will be able to function normally. **Once they are removed, they will remain in a kind of stasis** until the drive is inserted again into this or another machine.
+We are talking about 5.5 and 3.5-inch disk drives, ZIP drives, and perhaps early versions of CD-ROMs, etc. As long as the removable drive is connected to the server, your software will be able to function normally. **Once they are removed, they will remain in a kind of stasis** until the drive is inserted again into this or another machine.

 You should understand that outside of the computer, removable drives have neither the memory nor the processor to run on their own.
 If you want a visual idea, think of them as Han Solo in carbonite or the suspended animation capsules in Alien.